sxcw/mks-blog-source/source/_posts/w9-day4.md

 date: 2016-07-28
 ---

-I fought with postgres for the entire morning today and finally fixed the problem by hours of googling and stack overflowling.
+I fought with postgres for the entire morning today and finally fixed the problem by hours of googling and stack overflowing.

 Problem
 -----------